 You should choose a fixed-price contract if the scope is well defined, time is limited to monitor work, and there is a low chance of changes in the scope of work.

-This concept is important from a PMP exam point of view.
-Understand it well if you are preparing for the PMP certification exam.
+This topic is important from a PMP exam point of view.

 I am Mohammad Fahad Usmani, B.E.
 PMP, PMI-RMP.
 I have been blogging on project management topics since 2011.
 To date, thousands of professionals have passed the PMP exam using my resources.